Franklin89/Blog/input/posts/adding-a-third-party-datetimepicker-to-your-asp-net-core-mvc-application.md

     - UX
 ---

 In this blog post I want to show something that is trivial and yet always causes me headaches.
 DateTime pickers have always been a pain to implement, and there are so many ways to accomplish them.
-For my own reference and maybe for someone out there that is looking for a solution this is how I implement DateTime pickers using tempusdominus-bootstrap-4 including localization and some of its problems it brings.
+For my own reference and maybe for someone out there that is looking for a solution this is how I implement DateTime pickers using [tempusdominus-bootstrap-4](https://tempusdominus.github.io/bootstrap-4/Usage/) including localization and some of its problems it brings.

 ## Installing the required package
 We need to install the required packages.
-In most of my projects I use libman but you could also use npm or a cdn.
-The tempusdominus-bootstrap-4 package requires us to also include `moment.js` which is a very useful package if you are working with DateTime in JavaScript and you most likly already know it anyways.
+In most of my projects I use `libman` to install client side packages, but you could also use `npm` or a `cdn`.
+The tempusdominus-bootstrap-4 package requires to also include `moment.js` which is a very useful package if you are working with dates in JavaScript.

 ```json
 {